Technics SL-1200: Special models

 These were limited edition versions with 24-karat gold-plated metal parts, including tonearm and buttons.
 Many "non-official" special models of the SL-1200 and SL-1210 appeared over the years, mainly given away as prizes for turntablism.
 Most notably during the DMC World Championship, which awarded the winner a pair of 24K gold-plated Technics turntables.
-Due to the customization trend that has grown in the DJ community, many local events or competitions gave away custom colored or finished units.
+Due to the customization trend that has grown in the DJ community, many local events or competitions give away custom colored or finished units.

 SL-1200LTD (1995)

 The SL-1200 Limited Edition was introduced in 1995, commemorating two million units in sales.
 Only 5,000 units were made.
 Due to popular demand, an extra 500 units were said to be made at the end of the production run.
 Like the MK3D, it has a pitch reset button, but differs in that it also has a self-locking detent at the zero position of pitch adjustment.
 This model has a piano black gloss finish and gold-plated hardware.
 It was priced at about US$1200.